Monthly nurse: Certification

 Although 'registration' was not available for women to act as midwives or monthly nurses, a system of 'certification' existed in the late 19th century and continued into the early 20th century.
-To qualify, a candidate monthly nurse would attend a course in a lying-in hospital for four or five weeks and a midwife for up to three months.
-As a rule, the prospective midwives and monthly nurses paid their own charges in respect of hospital expenses and then entered practice on their own responsibility.
-In 1893, Miss Gosling reported that "although the certificated monthly nurse could be relied upon as being trustworthy and efficient, there were a number of women who attend lectures for a short time and through one cause or another fail to pass their examination and obtain a certificate nevertheless enter a 'Nurses Home' or open one for themselves."
+To qualify, a candidate monthly nurse would attend a course in a lying-in hospital for four or five weeks and a midwife's office for up to three months.
+They were not financially supported by the hospital and had to bear their own expenses, but they were also given the freedom to practice independently once they completed their training.
+In 1893, Miss Gosling reported that "although the certificated monthly nurse could be relied upon as being trustworthy and efficient, there were a number of women who attend lectures for a short time and through one cause or another failed to pass their examination and obtain a certificate nevertheless enter a 'Nurses Home' or open one for themselves".
+Miss Gosling alludes to difficulty of the public not asking to see certification.
+She also advocates Registration for Monthly Nurses.

-As might be expected, rogue institutions issued certificates and diplomas "for a price."
-Another reporting on a lying in hospital and signing herself a 'victim of the system' said that she "witnessed the first phase of the system which turns out yearly hundreds of midwives and monthly nurses on an unsuspecting public.
-These would be nurses represented almost every grade of the lower classes and every degree of lack of education, and one woman, I remember could not write.
-Personally, I found many to be dishonest, untruthful, indescribably dirty in their habits and persons, utterly unprincipled, shockingly coarse and deficient intelligence, and with not the faintest idea of discipline."
+As might be expected, rogue institutions issued certificates and diplomas "for a price".
+Another reporting on a lying in hospital and signing herself a "victim of the system" said that she "witnessed the first phase of the system which turns out yearly hundreds of midwives and monthly nurses on an unsuspecting public.
+These would be nurses representing almost every grade of the lower classes and every degree of lack of education, and one woman, I remember, could not write.
+Personally, I found many to be dishonest, untruthful, indescribably dirty in their habits and persons, utterly unprincipled, shockingly coarse and deficient intelligence, and with not the faintest idea of discipline".

+Training information

+Articles on the subject of monthly nursing provide differing information as to the length of training provided for the monthly nurse.
+It appears to be in the region of one to four months, with hospital based training and certification.
+There appear to be different formulations of training with some combined training for monthly nurses and midwives.

+An advertisement in the Nursing Notes and Midwives Chronicle appearing on 1 January 1908 lists over twenty doctors who provide the LCC with lectures for midwives and monthly nurses.
+This includes a Dr. Feldman of Myrdle St., Commercial Road who lectured in Yiddish.

+As has already been mentioned a situation arose whereby qualified nurses and midwives who had undertaken hospital training were in a situation where Monthly Nursing employment was more lucrative and thus underwent further short training to obtain a Monthly Nurse certificate.
+An example of one such nurse is cited below.